MMC Knowledge Intensive EIS Fund

 Timing of the offer

-MMC’s two institutional funds, The Greater London Fund and the MMC Scale Up Fund further enhance the EIS offer by providing enhanced deal flow and exit opportunities (not guaranteed).
+These recent successes may further strengthen deal flow in future years, helping attract the most ambitious entrepreneurs seeking funding.
+We also think MMC’s two institutional funds, The Greater London Fund and the MMC Scale-Up Fund, may enhance the EIS offer by providing increased deal flow and exit opportunities respectively (not guaranteed).

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
 You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.